Harvard Busines Review conducted a study on 7000 consumers to find out what makes people complete an intended purchase.

 They then go to the checkout counter, where they often have to wait for their turn.

-As you can imagine, there are 3 or 4 steps in this long-drawn process, and drop-offs happen at every step on the way.
+As you can imagine, there are 3 or 4 steps in this long-drawn process, and drop-offs happen at every step on the way because of poor shopping experience.

-The number of people who started the journey on the product page and the number of people who finish the journey on the Thank You Page, there is a vast difference between the two.
+There is a vast difference between the number of people who started the journey on the product page and the number of people who finish it on the thank you page.
+Many end with cart abandonment.

 5 Reasons Why a One-Page Checkout Converts Better Than The Traditional Checkout Flow

-Let’s look at the reasons why a one-page checkout will drive more conversions at a higher-order value for your business.
+Let’s look at the reasons why a one-page checkout will increase conversions at a higher-order value for your business.

 Reason #1: The purchase process is fast and easy